nfisher1226/GuitarAmpControls/README.md

 ground.
 The speed range can be adjusted by the addition of series resistors on either side of the speed pot, to limit the voltage swing within the pot's travel.
 Higher voltage = slower speed.
-The default range provided is more than adequate for just about any appliocation; if anything it will go from faster than ever needed to too slow to be useful musically.
+The default range provided is more than adequate for just about any application; if anything it will go from faster than ever needed to too slow to be useful musically.

+Wire the four position rotary switch with equal value resistors between each pole.
+Pole one connects to ground, pole 4 to 5v, common to analog pin A2.

+The tremolo LFO is output on two pins in anti-phase to each other, ie whatever LFO-A is doing LFO-B is doing the reverse.
+This gives a very flexible arrangement for panning or for controlling output tube bias via a dual vactrol voltage divider in the bias supply circuit.

 Care must be taken to isolate the Arduino from the voltages present in a tyical valve based amplifier and to keep the current demands within what